woz-u/DS-Student-Resources/DS102-Statistical-Programming-in-R/DS102-Syllabus.md

 ## Lessons:
 ### Week 1
-1. Introduction to R – Includes Getting Started with R, What is R, Installation of R for Windows, Installation of R for Mac/Linux, Initiation as a R Programmer, The R Console, R Script Files, Finding Documentation and Help, and Summary.
+1. Introduction to R: Getting Started with R, What is R, Installation of R for Windows, Installation of R for Mac/Linux, Initiation as an R Programmer, The R Console, R Script Files, Finding Documentation and Help, and Summary.
-2. Calculating with R – Includes Introduction, A Note About Errors, Strings, Arithmetic Operations, Functions, and Summary.
+2. Calculating with R: Introduction, A Note About Errors, Strings, Arithmetic Operations, Functions, and Summary.
-3. Scripts and RStudio – Includes Introduction, Scripts, The For Loop, and Summary.
+3. Scripts and RStudio: Introduction, Scripts, The For Loop, and Summary.

 ### Week 2
-4. Vectors and Sample Statistics – Includes Introduction, Vectors, Logical Variables and Vectors, Sample Statistics, and Summary.
+4. Vectors and Sample Statistics: Introduction, Vectors, Logical Variables and Vectors, Sample Statistics, and Summary.
-5. Statistical Plots – Includes Introduction, Installing ggplot2, Histograms, Box Plots, Normal Probability Plots, and Summary.
+5. Statistical Plots: Introduction, Installing ggplot2, Histograms, Box Plots, Normal Probability Plots, and Summary.
-6. Data Frames – Includes Introduction, Data Frame Basics, Importing and Exporting Data, Analyzing Data Grouped by Factors, and Summary.
+6. Data Frames: Introduction, Data Frame Basics, Importing and Exporting Data, Analyzing Data Grouped by Factors, and Summary.
-7. Linear Regression – Includes Introduction, Scatter Plots, Correlation, Linear Regression, and Summary.
+7. Linear Regression: Introduction, Scatter Plots, Correlation, Linear Regression, and Summary.

 ### Week 3
-8. Confidence Intervals and Hypothesis Tests – Includes Introduction, Confidence Intervals on the Mean, Hypothesis Tests on the Mean, and Summary.
+8. Confidence Intervals and Hypothesis Tests: Introduction, Confidence Intervals on the Mean, Hypothesis Tests on the Mean, and Summary.
-9. Data Exploration – Includes Introduction, Looking at the Big Picture, Comparing Countries, A Statistical Summary, and Summary.
+9. Data Exploration: Introduction, Looking at the Big Picture, Comparing Countries, A Statistical Summary, and Summary.
 10. Final Project

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>